Book a Tour →

 History of Australian Currency

 When the First Fleet arrived in Australia in 1788, the colony initially operated without official currency, with rum becoming an informal medium of exchange.
-The first official coins used in Australia were created in 1813 by Governor Lachlan Macquarie, who addressed the coin shortage by punching the center out of Spanish dollars, creating two coins: the "Holey Dollar" and the "Dump."
+The first official coins used in Australia were created in 1813 by Governor Lachlan Macquarie, who addressed the coin shortage by punching the centre out of Spanish dollars, creating two coins: the "Holey Dollar" and the "Dump."

 Australian Coins in Circulation